espena/sosicon/README.markdown

 on the excellent work of Thurston and [his team of contributors](http://www.complang.org/ragel/CREDITS).

 ## License and disclaimer
-Sosicon is written by Espen Andersen and released under the [GNU General Public License](http://www.gnu.org/licenses/gpl.txt).
+Sosicon is written by Espen Andersen at the Norwegian Broadcast Corporation, and released under the [GNU General Public License](http://www.gnu.org/licenses/gpl.txt).

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.